gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 }
 ```

 Notice how we are literally returning just a constant '1'.
-This is perfectably acceptable as our test runs with no failures, and is the smallest amount of change required to pass.
+This is perfectly acceptable as our test runs with no failures, and is the smallest amount of change required to pass.

 We now move into our [>>> **Refactoring phase**](#refactor).